I. Minimum Criteria for Initial Assignment of Rank

 Verification of employment related to teaching experience (as needed).

-In initially assessing the academic transcript, the College Dean or a designee must ensure that the transcript includes the following elements: (a) the issuing institution’s official seal; (b) signature of the appropriate authorizing agent, preferably the institution’s registrar; (c) the institution’s official letterhead or stationary; (d) the institution’s watermark or other identifier; and (e) the date of issue.
+In assessing the academic transcript, the College Dean or a designee must ensure that the transcript includes the following elements: (a) the issuing institution’s official seal; (b) signature of the appropriate authorizing agent, preferably the institution’s registrar; (c) the institution’s official letterhead or stationary; (d) the institution’s watermark or other identifier; and (e) the date of issue.

 If a transcript is unclear, the College Dean or a designee will contact the institution producing the transcript and request additional information regarding the transcript or courses in question.
 Documentation received in response to such a request will be placed in the faculty member’s personnel file.
 Only course work and degrees granted by an accredited college or university an internationally recognized institution of higher education will be accepted for credentialing faculty members.
 In the event the institution ceases to exist and there are no records or method of verification, references to support academic course work must be provided by the faculty member or prospective faculty member.